ibm-cloud-docs/Cloudant/guides/migration.md

 ## Can I back up my data before doing anything?

-{{site.data.keyword.cloudant_short_notm}} recommends that you use the [couchbackup](../guides/backup-cookbook.html#cloudant-nosql-db-backup-and-recovery) utility to export data to disk. [{{site.data.keyword.cloudant_short_notm}} Object Storage](https://www.ibm.com/cloud/object-storage) is an inexpensive, scalable solution for storing the exported files.
+{{site.data.keyword.cloudant_short_notm}} recommends that you use the [couchbackup](../guides/backup-cookbook.html#cloudant-nosql-db-backup-and-recovery) utility to export data to disk. [{{site.data.keyword.cloud_notm}} Object Storage](https://www.ibm.com/cloud/object-storage) is an inexpensive, scalable solution for storing the exported files.

 ## Can I keep my `username.cloudant.com` domain and redirect it to the new service on {{site.data.keyword.cloudant_short_notm}}?